Depression: It’s Not Your Serotonin

-As one of only two countries in the world that permits direct to consumer advertising, you have undoubtedly been subjected to promotion of the “cause of depression.”
+As one of only three countries in the world that permits direct to consumer advertising, you have undoubtedly been subjected to promotion of the “cause of depression.”
 A cause that is not your fault, but rather, a matter of too few little bubbles passing between the hubs in your brain!
 Don’t add that to your list of worries, though, because there is a convenient solution awaiting you at your doctor’s office.

 What if I told you that, in six decades of research, the serotonin (or norepinephrine, or dopamine) theory of depression and anxiety has not achieved scientific credibility?

 You’d want some supporting arguments for this shocking claim, so here you go:

 Rather than some embarrassingly reductionist, one-deficiency-one-illness-one-pill model of mental illness, current exploration of human behavior has shown that we may know less than we ever thought we did.
 And that what we do know about root causes of mental illness seems to have more to do with the concept of evolutionary mismatch than with genes and chemical imbalances.

 In fact, a meta-analysis of over 14,000 patients and Dr. Insel, head of the NIMH, had this to say:

 “Despite high expectations, neither genomics nor imaging has yet impacted the diagnosis or treatment of the 45 million Americans with serious or moderate mental illness each year.”